Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/1 - Networking and Cyber Systems/_topics/Subnetting.md

 **Analogy:**

 Think of subnetting like creating virtual floors within a large building.
 Each floor has its own set of residents (devices) with controlled access, improving organisation, security, and overall network health.

-**I hope this explanation clarifies the concept of subnetting.
-Feel free to ask if you have any further questions or want to explore specific examples!**